DGrothe-PhD/Wordchecker/README.md

 On Windows, for example, entries such as C:\Users\FooBar\texte or ./subfolder1 both work fine.
 Some rudimentary programmer mode for scanning (python) scripts is also implemented.

+Multiple-term search: checking only the occurrence of multiple search terms defined by the user.
+To avoid coding misinterpretation of non-ASCII letters by the DOS command-line input, the search words cannot be entered at the command line but have to be stored in a UTF-8 text file in advance.
+Then run `python WordOcc.py /s` .

 ## Effect
 Typos and inconsistencies in the used terms in large files can be easilier found.
 Such as inconsistency regarding hyphen usage or using similar terms, such as "disc" and "disk", for the same object.

 ## Next tasks
- * Multiple-term search: checking occurrence of multiple user-defined search terms
  * Some syntax highlighting for similar words

 ## Requirements